Repainting the wooden window frames of your house is like putting on a nice, new summer dress after a long, dreary winter.

 You can see them in the form of brownish or yellowish wood which often feels spongy in touch.

 If there are such signs you may need to fix them by filling them up with high-quality wood filler that is meant for filling large holes.

 You may need to use the tools like an awl, wood chisel, and medium-grit sandpaper to smoothen the surface and fill the holes completely.

 In the end, there is nothing better than priming and painting the wooden frames.

 Using a high-quality exterior, weather-resistant paint will actually make the frame waterproof and will keep them off from getting damaged very soon.

-For such big payoff and relatively little cost, repainting your timber made doors and window frames should be a no-brainer for anyone who wants to give a facelift to their home.
+For such a big payoff and relatively little cost, repainting your timber-made doors and window frames should be a no-brainer for anyone who wants to give a facelift to their home.